colindembovsky/pipelines-as-code/readme.md

 When Microsoft released TFS 2015, it launched yet another build engine – officially called TeamBuild, but often referred to as Build vNext.
 This build system had a web-based UI over a JSON file and was an orchestration engine rather than a build engine.
 You could also create your own custom tasks if you needed to – but adding in a custom script was simple, so most custom logic ended up in simple scripts.
 Using TeamBuild, teams could quickly create complex workflows for building, testing and deploying their code.
 In 2013, Microsoft acquired a tool called InRelease from InCycle.
 It was rebranded to Release Management and incorporated into TFS 2013.
 InRelease (and the first wave of Release Management) was a desktop application that used TFS 2013 as the backend system.
 Now teams could use the desktop designer to model deployment workflows, including approvals – the designer was similar to the XAML designer from XAML builds.

 These releases could be configured to trigger off build completion events, and for the first time teams had a fairly sophisticated toolchain that allowed building, testing and deploying applications.
-At around the same time, Microsoft release Visual Studio Online, a cloud-hosted version of Team Foundation Server.
+At around the same time, Microsoft released Visual Studio Online, a cloud-hosted version of Team Foundation Server.
 In 2015, the desktop Release Management product was superseded by an integrated web-based UI.
 Visual Studio Online was then rebranded to Visual Studio Team Services and later to Azure DevOps Services.
 Team Foundation Server was rebranded to Azure DevOps Server in late 2018.

 For the remainder of this chapter, I’ll refer to Azure DevOps, but this includes Azure DevOps Server too, so whether you’re on the cloud service or hosting your own Azure DevOps Server, there’s no difference as far as pipelines as code is concerned.
-While you could export the build and release definitions as JSON files, these artifacts were stored "somewhere" in the backend database of Azure DevOps and not in source control.
+While you could export the UI-based build and release definitions as JSON files, these artifacts were stored "somewhere" in the backend database of Azure DevOps and not in source control.
 You could see the history of changes to the definitions – but only if you looked at them in the web designer, and it was difficult to trace changes or even create any sort of approval process for changes to definitions.

 Other competing build systems, like CircleCI, allowed teams to create build processes using files stored in source control.
-Finally, late in 2017 Microsoft released YAML builds.
+Finally, late in 2017 Microsoft released [YAML](https://yaml.org/) builds.
 These builds are YAML files stored in source control alongside your application code – which means they benefit from all the source control processes that application code benefit from, such as Pull Requests.

 In May 2019, Microsoft added stages to YAML files allow teams to codify the entire end-to-end build, test and deploy workflow in a YAML file.
 At last, teams using Azure DevOps were able to codify their entire pipeline.

 ## Why Pipelines?